-Any defects that could have caused injury, or damage to property should be recorded by a member of staff by completing a defects form found in the masters folder in the staffroom.
-As with accident records, the defects are examined termly by the Senior Leadership Team to identify any events that are occurring frequently.
+Any defects that could have caused injury, or damage to property should be recorded by a member of staff by completing a defect form (in Masters folder in staffroom) As with accident records, the defects are examined termly by the Senior Leadership Team to identify any events that are occurring frequently.
 This should enable potential injury-causing problems to be identified and corrected before anyone actually gets hurt.